freezy/dmd-extensions/README.md

 ### Colorization

-If you are a PC monitor user or have a RGB display (PinDMDv3, PIN2DMD or ZeDMD), you can enable frame-by-frame colorization for games that are supported by the creators of the virtual pinball community.
+If you are a PC monitor user or have an RGB display (PinDMDv3, PIN2DMD or ZeDMD), you can enable frame-by-frame colorization for games that are supported by the creators of the virtual pinball community.
 This means that the DMD will be rendered in color, with up to 64 colors per frame.